paulalisson/fasttextM/README.md

 function to find similar words in the same language.

 To see a list of all available language for download, run `ft_languages()`.
-It also indicated which models are downloaded and which have been loaded into memory:
+It also indicates which models are downloaded and which have been loaded into memory:

 ```{r}